Stability of Ricci de Turck flow on Singular Spaces: Mapping properties of the heat operator

 Let $(\lambda, \w_\lambda)$ be the set of eigenvalues and corresponding eigentensors of the tangential operator $\square_L$.
 By the assumption of tangential stability, $\lambda \geq 0$, and we consider exactly as in \S \ref{laplace-section}

 Consider $M \times M$ with local coordinates $(x,z)$ on the first copy of $M$ near the singularity.
-By construction of $H_L$ in \cite{Ver-Ricci}, the fundamental solution $H_L$ defines for a fixed time $t>0$ a polyhomogeneous function on $M \times M$ with the asymptotics as $x\to 0$ (we order the eigenvalues $(\lambda)$ of $\square_L$ in the ascending order)
+By construction of $H_L$ in \cite{Ver-Ricci}, the Schwartz kernel\footnote{We denote the Schwartz kernel and the fundamental solution by the same letter.} of the fundamental solution $H_L$ defines for a fixed time $t>0$ a polyhomogeneous function on $M \times M$ with the asymptotics as $x\to 0$ (we order the eigenvalues $(\lambda)$ of $\square_L$ in the ascending order)